galacticcouncil/HydraDX-js/README.md

 - `calculateLinearWeights`

+## Utils

+SDK provide a bunch of utils.
+Some of them you can import directly from SDK package.

+Other can be used only with initialized API instance as they need api connection to the chain.
+These chain dependent utils can be found in API instnace - `api.utils.<utilName>`.

+- `getFormattedAddress(address: string, format?: number)` - Returns formatted address regarding provided ss58Format value.
+If ss58Format
+    is not provided, value will be fetched from initiated in current api instance chain (api.registry.getChainProperties())

 ## Input/Output data types:

 - SDK receives numbers from users only as `BigNumber` (bignumber.js) with decimal part (not BN - bn.js). *Each received